rawnly/gist.nvim/README.md

 You also need to have the gh command-line tool installed and configured with your GitHub account.

 Once you have Neovim and gh installed, you can install `gist.nvim` using your favorite plugin manager.
-For example, if you are using vim-plug, you can add the following line to your init.vim file:
+For example, if you are using packer, you can add the following line to your init.vim file:

 ```
   use "rawnly/gist.nvim"